Aiming to pay off your Consumer Proposal early? Here’s what you need to know

 Having a balanced and realistic budget is a key strategy for long-term financial success.
 Without this, you risk overspending and could potentially find yourself in debt again.

-Before paying out your proposal, ensure you have been sticking to your budget and revising it as needed.
-If you are consistently over budget on your expenses, you’re not ready to pay off your proposal.
+Before paying off your proposal, make sure you’ve been sticking to your budget and revising it as needed.
+If you are consistently over budget on your expenses, you’re likely not set up and ready to pay off your proposal.

 Do you need credit right now?

-Paying off your proposal early may help you rebuild your credit faster, but it could also put you in a position to be using credit before you are ready.
+Paying off your proposal early may help you rebuild your credit faster, but it could also put you in a position to be using credit before you’re ready.

-If you need credit during your proposal period, consider secured or pre-paid credit products.
+If you need credit during your proposal period, consider secured of pre-paid credit products.
 These products use your own savings to grant you access to credit.

-If you borrow to pay off your proposal, you risk high interest rates and repaying debt for as long as you would have in the proposal.
+If you choose to borrow, you risk high interest rates and repaying debt for as long as you would have in the proposal.
 Instead, put your savings to work for you and earn interest.

 You’ve considered the criteria and want to pay off your Consumer Proposal early.
 You can make this happen by increasing the amount, or the frequency, of your monthly payments.